-I’m on a mission to create anti-racist and inclusive books that help children learn invaluable lessons, while they receive powerful and inspiring messages.
+I’m on a mission to create culturally significant books featuring BIPOC characters, that help children learn invaluable lessons, while receiving powerful and inspiring messages.

 I have always been passionate about helping children and families, and I absolutely love being a therapist.
-I also always knew that I wanted to write children books; but I wasn’t for sure how to go about it, at first.
+I also always knew that I wanted to write children’s books, but I wasn’t sure how to go about it at first.

-After I had my son Shiloh, I got diagnosed with a rare heart condition, called Peripartum Cardiomyopathy (PPCM).
-This diagnosis shifted my thought process and although I have always been motivated and goal oriented, it made me want to challenge myself in a different way.
+After giving birth to my son Shiloh, I was diagnosed with a rare heart condition called Peripartum Cardiomyopathy (PPCM).
+This diagnosis shifted my thought process.
+Although I have always been motivated and goal-oriented, it made me want to challenge myself differently.
 Suddenly, everything about writing books came into perspective for me.
-I realized, that I needed to write books that inspire not only my son Shiloh, but all children, especially black and brown boys, who are often either underrepresented or misrepresented in the media.
+I realized that I needed to write books that inspire not only my son Shiloh but all children.
+Especially black and brown boys, who are often either underrepresented or misrepresented in the media.
 So, I did just that.

 It’s my mission to create diverse and inclusive books that feature BIPOC (black, indigenous, people of color).
 I want my readers to feel a sense of belonging, and create a more expansive space for children to dream.

 On my journey, I continue to get this unrelenting desire, which calls me to do more, be more; while encouraging others and pursuing my passions.
 I came to understand that this is something that I can’t repress.
 The only way it can be fulfilled is by simply following it, and I am committed to doing this through my books.
 I am blessed to receive daily inspiration from my husband and, of course, my son Shiloh.
 I challenge you to go after whatever your heart desires.
 The world needs what you have, don’t doubt yourself or overthink it; you can do it!